rickprice/rust-forth-tokenizer/README.md

 # rust-forth-tokenizer
-A Forth tokenizer written in Forth
+A Forth tokenizer written in Rust